-The Elizabeth D. Rockwell Center on Ethics and Leadership at the Hobby School of Public affairs was established in 2020.
-Elizabeth D. Rockwell endowed the Center to enrich and enhance ethics and leadership scholarship and programming at the University of Houston and in the city of Houston.
-Rockwell, who began her association with the University of Houston in 1938 as a student, continued to support UH as one of its most generous benefactors, up until her death in January 2011.
+The Elizabeth D. Rockwell Center on Ethics and Leadership at the Hobby School of Public affairs was established in 2020 through an endowment by Elizabeth D. Rockwell to enhance ethics and leadership scholarship and programming at the University of Houston.
+Ms. Rockwell, who began her association with the University of Houston in 1938 as a student, continued to support UH as one of its most generous benefactors, up until her death in January 2011.

-The Elizabeth D. Rockwell Center sponsors lectures, visiting professorships, conferences, and other programs designed to promote engagement with and scholarship on issues relating to ethics and leadership in public life.
-While we are interested in all areas of ethical and leadership inquiry, we have a special interest in their place in social and political life, including public policy, law, education, business, and applied science.
+The Elizabeth D. Rockwell Center sponsors lectures, visiting professorships, conferences, and other programs that promote the study of ethics and leadership.
+While we are interested in all dimensions of ethics and leadership, we are especially dedicated to exploring their place in public policy, law, education, business, and applied science.